Pretty pictures…

 The lower Susquehanna valley’s first snowfall of the season arrived yesterday.
 By this morning it measured just an inch in depth at Conewago Falls, more to the south and east, less to the west and north.
 By mid-morning a cold fresh to moderate breeze from the northwest was blowing through the falls and stirring up ripples on the river.

 Gulls sailed high overhead on the wind, taking a speedy ride downriver toward Chesapeake Bay, the Atlantic coast, and countless fast-food restaurant parking lots where surviving winter weather is more of a sure thing.
 Nearly a thousand Ring-billed Gulls soared past the migration count lookout today.
-Thirteen Herring Gulls and four Great Black-backed Gulls were among them.
+Thirteen American Herring Gulls and four Great Black-backed Gulls were among them.

 Other migrants today included a Mallard, twenty-nine American Black Ducks, two Bald Eagles, eleven Black Vultures, fifteen Turkey Vultures, five American Goldfinches, and fifteen Red-winged Blackbirds.
-The wintery weather seems to be prompting these late-season travelers to be on their way.
+The wintry weather seems to be prompting these late-season travelers to be on their way.

 You know, today was like many other days at the falls.
 As I arrive, I have the habit of checking all the power line towers on both river shorelines to see what may be there awaiting discovery.
 More often than not, something interesting is perched on one or more of the structures…